Find out how the academic appeal process works and how to submit an appeal.

 Defining academic appeals

 We use the definition of an academic appeal provided by the Office for the Independent Adjudicator.
-This is the external regulator which oversees University decision-making.
+This is an external independent adjudicator which was established under the Higher Education Act 2004 and provides an impartial ombuds service to students.

 Academic appeals process

-Before submitting your appeal, it is important that you take the time to read the academic appeals regulations [PDF 290.43KB].
+Before submitting your appeal, it’s important that you take the time to read the academic appeals regulations [PDF 290.43KB].
+When you submit a Formal Appeal form you are confirming that you have done so.

 Not only do the regulations provide full details of the process but they help you to understand: